-'miscellaneousSurplus arising that is not related to investment surplus, e.g. onsurplus(es)'expenses.
+'miscellaneous surplus(es)' Surplus arising that is not related to investment surplus, e.g. on expenses.

+'MVR'

-- 'MVR' A market value reduction which may be applied on claims under certain unitised policies in certain circumstances.
+A market value reduction which may be applied on claims under certain unitised policies in certain circumstances.
 An MVR reduces the value of guaranteed benefits plus final bonus (if applicable) and effectively acts like a negative final bonus.
 An MVR is only applied if the value of the investments underlying a policy has fallen sufficiently below the value of the guaranteed benefits plus final bonus (if applicable) cashed.
 This ensures fairness between those policyholders who cash in benefits and those who remain.
 An MVR will not usually be applied on death or on certain pre-defined circumstances as laid out in the policy conditions.

+'non participating'

-- 'non participating' Refers to a policy which does not participate in profits, including a nonprofit unit linked policy.
+Refers to a policy which does not participate in profits, including a non-profit unit linked policy.

+'OB'

-- 'OB' Ordinary Branch Business.
+Ordinary Branch Business.

+'OEIC'

-- 'OEIC' Open ended investment company
+Open ended investment company

+'PLAL'

-- 'PLAL' Phoenix Life Assurance Limited
+Phoenix Life Assurance Limited

-'PLAL Scheme of Refers to the scheme of transfer under which the liabilities of PLALTransfer' were transferred to the RL LTF which took effect on 29 December 2008.
+'PLAL Scheme of Transfer' Refers to the scheme of transfer under which the liabilities of PLAL were transferred to the RL LTF which took effect on 29 December fund of the RL LTF.

+'PLAL With-Profits

-'PLAL With-ProfitsThe fund into which certain assets and liabilities of PLAL wereSub-fund'transferred with effect from 29 December 2008, a separate closed subfund of the RL LTF.
+The fund into which certain assets and liabilities of PLAL were transferred with effect from 29 December 2008, a separate closed sub-